kubernetes/website/docs/concepts/cluster-administration/device-plugins.md

 Starting in version 1.8, Kubernetes provides a [device plugin framework](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/device-plugin.md) for vendors to advertise their resources to the kubelet without changing Kubernetes core code.
-Instead of writing custom Kubernetes code, vendors can implement a device plugin that can be deployed as a DaemonSet or in bare metal mode.
+Instead of writing custom Kubernetes code, vendors can implement a device plugin that can be deployed manually or as a DaemonSet.
 The targeted devices include GPUs, High-performance NICs, FPGAs, InfiniBand, and other similar computing resources that may require vendor specific initialization and setup.
 {% endcapture %}